RohanAnandPandit/RohanAnandPandit/README.md

 ### Hi there 👋, this is Rohan

 <!-- 🌱 I’m currently learning -->
-- 🧑‍💻 I’m interested in full stack development
+- 🧑‍💻 I’m interested in full stack development and AI
 - 📁 Ask me about my projects
 - 📬 How to reach me: <a href="https://www.linkedin.com/in/rohananandpandit/">LinkedIn</a>
 - 🤖 Fun fact: Python was my first programming language